microsoft/live-share/docs/use/vscode.md

     That's it!
 In a few moments you'll be connected and you can start collaborating.

-    You will see the "Share" button transition to convey a "Session State".
+    You will see the "Live Share" button transition to convey a "Session State".
 See [session state](#session-states) information below for what this looks like.

     You'll then be automatically taken to the file the host is currently editing once the join is complete.